MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-variations.md

 Review the list of sites for your variations hierarchy, and record each target variation site in the [Variations planning worksheet](https://go.microsoft.com/fwlink/p/?LinkId=279753).
 For each site, enter the information for the following columns.

-- **Site template language** The name of the language pack to use as the default user interface language, for example, German.
+- **Site template language** The name of the language pack to use as the default user interface language.
+For example, German.
 If you are not using the multilingual user interface on the target sites, leave this column empty.

-- **Locale** The locale that the label represents, for example, German (Germany).
+- **Locale** The locale that the label represents.
+For example, German (Germany).

 - **Label name** The name as it will appear in the URL.